This post is for my friends who are not genealogists.

 DNA testing can reveal secrets you may not want to know.
 Some people, like CNBC anchor Bill Griffeth, have learned that their parents are not their parents.
 This is an unusual result, but certainly possible.
 After a DNA test, my own father learned that his family line had a "non-paternal event" several centuries ago.
 You're unlikely to encounter any huge revelations, but they do happen.
 Your results may also challenge your notions of your ancestry.
 If you're really attached to that story you've been told about your Cherokee princess great-great-grandmother (almost always a myth, by the way), it may be tough to learn that you don't have a bit of Native American DNA.
 Keep your expectations in check and be open to what you learn.

 DNA testing, for me, has been a great compliment to the traditional genealogy I was already doing.
 It's definitely provided some new insights and opened some interesting doors.
-I highly recommend that anyone who is interested in their origins take a test, and let this lead you into the exciting world of family history.
+I highly recommend that anyone who is curious about their origins take a test, and let this lead you into the exciting world of family history.